bigchaindb/bigchaindb/docs/server/source/appendices/rethinkdb-reqs.md

 As for the read & write rates, what do you expect those to be for your situation?
 It's not enough for the storage system alone to handle those rates: the interconnects between the nodes must also be able to handle them.

+**Storage Notes Specific to RethinkDB**

+* The RethinkDB storage engine has a number of SSD optimizations, so you _can_ benefit from using SSDs. ([source](https://www.rethinkdb.com/docs/architecture/))

+* If you want a RethinkDB cluster to store an amount of data D, with a replication factor of R (on every table), and the cluster has N nodes, then each node will need to be able to store R×D/N data.

+* RethinkDB tables can have [at most 64 shards](https://rethinkdb.com/limitations/).
+For example, if you have only one table and more than 64 nodes, some nodes won't have the primary of any shard, i.e. they will have replicas only.
+In other words, once you pass 64 nodes, adding more nodes won't provide more storage space for new data.
+If the biggest single-node storage available is d, then the most you can store in a RethinkDB cluster is < 64×d: accomplished by putting one primary shard in each of 64 nodes, with all replica shards on other nodes.
+(This is assuming one table.
+If there are T tables, then the most you can store is < 64×d×T.)

+* When you set up storage for your RethinkDB data, you may have to select a filesystem.
+(Sometimes, the filesystem is already decided by the choice of storage.)
+We recommend using a filesystem that supports direct I/O (Input/Output).
+Many compressed or encrypted file systems don't support direct I/O. The ext4 filesystem supports direct I/O (but be careful: if you enable the data=journal mode, then direct I/O support will be disabled; the default is data=ordered).
+If your chosen filesystem supports direct I/O and you're using Linux, then you don't need to do anything to request or enable direct I/O. RethinkDB does that.

+<p style="background-color: lightgrey;">What is direct I/O?
+It allows RethinkDB to write directly to the storage device (or use its own in-memory caching mechanisms), rather than relying on the operating system's file read and write caching mechanisms.
+(If you're using Linux, a write-to-file normally writes to the in-memory Page Cache first; only later does that Page Cache get flushed to disk.
+The Page Cache is also used when reading files.)</p>

+* RethinkDB stores its data in a specific directory.
+You can tell RethinkDB _which_ directory using the RethinkDB config file, as explained below.
+In this documentation, we assume the directory is `/data`.
+If you set up a separate device (partition, RAID array, or logical volume) to store the RethinkDB data, then mount that device on `/data`.

 ## Memory (RAM) Requirements